 - 100M hours of video uploaded per day at an average of 200MB per video

 This is by no means an intricate and nuanced calculation.
-If you can do it better, please do!
-You can see the original AWS calculation here.

 To the calculation then.